 A way of supporting the growth of new hair could be a great excuse for some pamper time...
 Research5 suggests that regular scalp massages stimulate blood circulation and in turn promote the development of healthy new hair fibres.
 A head massage will also help the production of natural oils, which moisturise the hair shaft, keeping hair smooth, supple and shiny and reducing dryness, split ends and breakages.

 Tailored haircare could leave "why is my hair thinning?" a question of the past.
 The Serioxyl haircare collection by L'Oréal Professionnel has been formulated to help thicken and lift thinning hair.
 Try the Serioxyl Denser leave-in hair spray on a daily basis for three months, and see your hair thicken and regain its healthy volume.
-For dry, thinning hair, the Serioxyl Denser Hair Gélée is a hydrating serum that can also be used every day for three months to restore thicker, denser-looking hair.

 If you've noticed your hair thinning, make an appointment with your local L'Oréal Professionnel hair stylist, who will help determine the clause and choose the best course of treatment.
 Trust the experts!

 1Carina A. Wasko, MD; Christine L. Mackley, MD; Leonard C. Sperling, MD; Dave Mauger, PhD; Jeffrey J. Miller, MD, "Standardizing the 60-Second Hair Count" Arch Dermatol.
 (2008), 144 (6), pp.759-762.